-The following tips will help you to effectively localize your multilingual customer support content from start to finish and avoid the major pitfalls.
+The following tips will help you effectively localize your multilingual customer support content from start to finish and avoid the major pitfalls.
 But because support translation projects can be high-volume, complex, and costly, try to keep in mind the most important lesson of all: you don’t have to localize everything—not all at once anyway.
 And you certainly don’t have to do it all yourself.

-1 – Plan ahead for volume and budget.
+1. Plan ahead for volume and budget

-Take time now to plan ahead and create a workable localization strategy for your support content.
+Take time now to plan and create a workable localization strategy for your support content.
 If you’re running a complex application or service with tons of existing support content, you’re better off starting with a limited scope of support that fits your budget.
 You can grow your efforts later once you have the bandwidth to expand into additional target languages.
 Set an appropriate budget for multilingual support localization, and then think about translating.

-2 – Integrate your content systems.
+2. Integrate your content systems

 This architectural step will save you countless hours and dollars in the long run.
 100% API integration is the way to localize efficiently, so if your localization platform can’t support Zendesk integration, it’s time to partner with one that can.

-3 – Strategize to take advantage of automation tools.
+3. Strategize to take advantage of automation tools

-For example, start by identifying which resources get the most clicks in English, and send those for full localization by human translators.
-Medium-priority content can be machine translated and then reviewed by editors on your team.
-Low-priority content can be machine translated with minimal oversight.
-This last option is so cheap and easy; it’s practically free.
+For example, identify which resources get the most clicks in English and send those for full localization by human translators.
+Medium-priority content can be machine-translated and then reviewed by editors on your team.
+Low-priority content can be machine-translated with minimal oversight.
+This last option is so cheap and easy it’s practically free.

-4 – Ensure tight terminology control.
+4. Ensure tight terminology control

 If your “SUBMIT” button reads as “ENVIAR” in the Spanish version of the interface, you’d better not be instructing users to “Click MANDAR” in your online forum.

-6 – Consider how you’ll handle phone support.
+6. Consider how you’ll handle phone support

 If not, you need to be crystal clear in the localized version of your support site that there’s no phone support available.
-You might have to make a few design changes to the original content so you’re not instructing visitors to “give us a call” in every target language.
+You might have to make a few design changes to the original content, so you’re not instructing visitors to “give us a call” in every target language.

 Adapt this strategy for phone support to decide how your company will handle international email traffic as well.

-Bonus Tip → Manage your reputation abroad.
+*Bonus Tip: Manage your reputation abroad

 If you’re using sentiment analysis engines in English, do the same for your other target languages.
 Try to think about every aspect of your company’s customer support from a multilingual perspective.
 Your international users will thank you for paying attention.